-At the beginning of this month, we attended the 20th Annual Grantmakers for Effective Organizations (GEO) conference in San Francisco to share lessons learned from our cohorts, as well as what we learned from our partnership with the four California-based foundations, the Durfee Foundation, the Walter & Elise Haas Fund, the William and Flora Hewlett Foundation, and the David and Lucile Packard Foundation, that supported some of our work.
+At the beginning of this month, we attended the 20th Annual Grantmakers for Effective Organizations (GEO) conference in San Francisco to share lessons learned from our cohorts, as well as what we learned from our partnership with the four California-based foundations that supported some of our work: the Durfee Foundation, the Walter & Elise Haas Fund, the William and Flora Hewlett Foundation, and the David and Lucile Packard Foundation.

 The foundations supporting What’s Next are leading the pack by example at GEO through their focus on race and equity, evaluation and learning, and capacity building work.
 It is evident that philanthropy is going through its own tsunami of transition, and much like climate change, it is clear that planning for these transitions now will prevent catastrophic disruption for the next generation of leaders who will inherit these organizations and the sector.